Italy national rugby union team: 1945–1985

-1986–99
+1986–1999

-Since the mid-1980s, Italy had been pursuing the ambition of playing in an expanded Five Nations Championship.
+From the mid-1980s, Italy had been pursuing the ambition of playing in an expanded Five Nations Championship.
 Consistently winning against nations that now play in the European Nations Cup (Romania, Spain, Georgia, etc.), and good results against the major nations such as France, Scotland, Wales and Ireland meant that they were often talked as strong candidates.

 In 1986, Italy hosted an England XV squad in Rome, drawing 15–15.
 The Azzurri took part in the first-ever Rugby World Cup match against New Zealand on 22 May 1987.
 The match proved a one-sided affair with New Zealand convincing 70–6 winners against a young Italy side.
 John Kirwan, later to become the Italy national coach, scored one of the tournament's greatest-ever tries for the All Blacks.
 Italy beat Fiji but lost to Argentina and finished third in their pool, failing to make the finals.
 In 1988, they played Ireland for the first time.

-At the 1991 World Cup, Italy were grouped in a tough pool with the likes of England and the All Blacks.
-They lost both of these games but beat the USA.
+At the 1991 World Cup, Italy were grouped in a tough pool with England and the All Blacks.
+They lost both of these games but beat the United States.
 Italy first played Wales in 1994.
 At the 1995 World Cup in South Africa, Italy came close to beating England; losing 20–27, but recovered to beat Argentina.
 They finished third in their pool again below England and Western Samoa, but above the Argentines.

 The late 1990s saw the Italians build a formidable side and record Test victories over Five Nations opposition.
 In 1996, a deal between British Sky Broadcasting and the Rugby Football Union meant that England home games were exclusively shown on Sky.
 England were threatened with being expelled from the Five Nations to be replaced by Italy.
 This threat was never carried out as a deal was worked out.

 In 1996, Italy toured England, Wales and for the first time Scotland, losing all matches.
 The team recorded two consecutive victories over Ireland in 1997; 37–29 on 4 January, at Lansdowne Road, and 37–22 on 20 December, in Bologna.
 On 22 March 1997 they recorded their first win over France, 40–32, (in Grenoble).
 In January 1998, Scotland were the victims with Italy winning 25–21 (in Treviso); in the same year in the Rugby World Cup Qualifiers, they narrowly lost 15–23 against England at Huddersfield, but they argued for a try by Alessandro Troncon disallowed by the referee.

 At the 1999 World Cup, Italy were drawn with New Zealand for the third time and lost again.
-They did not win a single pool match and went home before the knock-out stage.
+They did not win a single pool match and exited the tournament at the pool stage.